featbit/featbit/CONTRIBUTING.md

 # Setting up the environment

-Featbit consists of mulple services, to understand the architecture, please read this [document](https://featbit.gitbook.io/docs/tech-stack/architecture).
+Featbit consists of multiple services, to understand the architecture, please read this [document](https://featbit.gitbook.io/docs/tech-stack/architecture).

 ![Architecture](https://2887964115-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FWMA5plqGXLhCIDCINvoc%2Fuploads%2Fn8WleMePXy4BW6b0qQq2%2Fimage.png?alt=media&token=27fd5b0e-e704-4e01-b084-b8f5399f2565)

-However, to make contributions, you don't need to manually launch each service manually.
+However, to make contributions, you don't need to launch each service manually.
 Most of the contribution work would focus on UI and API, you just need to launch those two services and all the other services could be launched by docker compose.

 ## Launch docker compose
 Open [docker-compose.yml](./docker-compose.yml) and comment out **UI** and **api-server** under services, they are the first two services.
 Then do

 ```bash
 docker compose up -d
 ```

-Wait until all services are successfully launched, then you will be ready to set up UI and API
+Wait until all services are successfully launched, then you will be ready to set up API and UI.

 ## Setting up API locally